wattsworth/joule/docs/getting_started.rst

 Our reader will simply produce random values.
 Joule provides a built-in module specifically for this purpose.
-Stubbing pipeline inputs with a random data source can simplify unit testing and expose logic errors similar to fuzzing.
-For more information on **random** and the other built-in readers see TODO
+Stubbing pipeline inputs with a random data source can simplify unit testing and expose logic errors.
+See the `Module Documentation`_ page for more details on this and other Joule modules.

+.. _Module Documentation: /modules

 Try out **random** on the command line: